9aia/thal/pm/BACKLOG.md

 ### High priority

+- Show "processing" if the Stripe docker isn't running
 - Deal with long history on translate
 - Fix listening to long messages
 - Handle longer contexts